Howard Roberts (sculptor): La Première Pose

+Robert Fulton

 Roberts helped to turn American tastes away from Italianate Neo-Classicism to French Beaux-Arts realism.
-He was the unanimous choice in an 1877-78 national design competition for a statue to represent Pennsylvania in the U.S. Capitol.
-Rather than creating a heroic formal work, he modeled a young Robert Fulton dressed in casual clothes, deep in thought, contemplating the possibilities of the steamboat model he holds in his lap:
+In an 1877-78 national design competition among thirty American sculptors for a statue to represent Pennsylvania in the U.S. Capitol, Roberts was the unanimous choice of the judges.
+Rather than creating a heroic work, he modeled a young Robert Fulton dressed in casual clothes, deep in thought, contemplating the possibilities of the steamboat model he holds in his lap:

 —A statue of Robert Fulton has been finished in the clay by Howard Roberts.
 Fulton is dressed as a working man, and is intent on a small model held in the right hand, the forearm being bare.
 About his chair are tools.
 The model has been accepted by the Legislature.

-This exactly paralleled what Thomas Eakins was doing in his paintings of William Rush and His Model — portraying the artistic/intellectual process of the sculptor/inventor, rather than celebrating the finished work.
-The Fulton statue was installed in Statuary Hall in 1883.
+This exactly paralleled what Thomas Eakins was doing in his paintings of William Rush and His Model — depicting the artistic/intellectual process of the sculptor/inventor that culminated in his success, rather than just celebrating the great man.

-Roberts carved numerous portrait busts and statuettes, but no other major sculptures are known.
-He closed his Philadelphia studio in 1894, and returned to Paris, where he died in 1900.
-A memorial exhibition of his work was held at the Pennsylvania Academy of the Fine Arts in 1905.